2010 United States Senate special election in New York: Speculation

-Polling

 Appointment

 On the same day that Kennedy dropped out, WPIX-TV and the Albany Times Union reported that Governor Paterson was expected to announce he was appointing Kirsten Gillibrand.
 The Governor made the official announcement of Gillibrand's appointment at a press conference in Albany on January 23, 2009.

 By a month later, Paterson had conceded that his office had been responsible for leaks at the end of the appointment process, intended to contest the Kennedy camp's claim that she had been his first choice for the position.
 Paterson said, however, that he had not expected the level of attacks that ensued from his office at the time: "The things said about Caroline I found despicable and shocking and very painful.
 I never would have imagined removing the idea that this is my first choice meant a character assassination."

 Democratic primary

 The Democratic primary election was held on September 14, 2010.